iniyannatarajan/Anime.jl/paper/paper.md

 Finally, `Comrade`, a Bayesian imaging software [@Tiede2022] that is being used increasingly in the EHT can potentially import models from `Anime` natively, enabling the development of an end-to-end framework for synthetic data generation and image reconstruction within the Julia ecosystem.

 # Software components
 The metadata for generating instrument models are loaded in-memory from various input data formats (Figure 1) and the output is stored as HDF5 files.
-Optional steps (denoted by dashed boxes) involve computing uncorrupted VLBI measurements (or "source coherency") from a given sky model using external software, applying instrument models to them, and converting between VLBI data storage formats.
+Optional steps (enclosed within dashed boxes) involve computing uncorrupted VLBI measurements (or "source coherency") from a given sky model using external software, applying instrument models to them, and converting between VLBI data storage formats.

 ![Components and control flow of a typical modelling run.](anime-components.png)